Kentucky general contractor license and insurance requirements

 General contractor, residential only

-This registration permits you to construct up to four-family homes or perform home remodeling.
+This registration permits building contractors to construct up to four-family homes or perform home remodeling.
 The total application fee is $115 ($40 initial fee + $75 annual fee).

-You must submit a general contractor license application fee of $250 with your application.
+You must submit a general contractor license application fee of $250 with your application form.

 What kind of insurance does a general contractor need in Kentucky?